Steve King: Elections

 In 2002, after redistricting, King ran for the open seat in Iowa's 5th congressional district.
 The incumbent, fellow Republican Tom Latham, had his home drawn into the reconfigured 4th district.
-King finished first in the four-way Republican primary with 31% of the vote, less than the 35% voting threshold needed to win; subsequently, a nominating convention was held, at which he was nominated, defeating state house speaker Brent Siegrist 51%–47%.
+King finished first in the Republican primary of four candidates with 31% of the vote, less than the 35% voting threshold needed to win; subsequently, a nominating convention was held, at which he was nominated, defeating state house speaker Brent Siegrist 51%–47%.
 King won the general election, defeating Council Bluffs city councilman Paul Shomshor 62%–38%.
 He won all the counties in the predominantly Republican district except Pottawattamie.